EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 (m * k + n * k) / (m * n) => 0.001616
 ```

-That's a **huge** saving of the original space!
+That’s a **huge** saving of the original space!
 The cost we need to pay is the small increase in the computational resources needed for the information retrieval.
 Inference of the rating from `C` based on `A` and `B` requires a **dot product** of the corresponding row and column of those matrices.

 ### Reasoning about the matrix factors

 What intuition can we build for the above mentioned matrices `A` and `B`?
 Looking at their dimensions, we can see that each row of `A` is a `k`-sized vector that represents a user.
 Conversely, each column of `B` is a `k`-sized vector that represents an item.
 The values in those vectors are being called **latent features**.
 Sometimes those vectors are being called **latent representations** of users and items.

 What could be the intuition?
 To split the original matrix, for each item we need to look at all interactions with users.
 You can imagine the algorithm finding patterns in the ratings that later on match certain characteristics of the item.
-If this was about movies, the features could be that it's a comedy or sci-fi or that it's futuristic or embedded deeply in some ancient times.
-We're essentially taking the original vector of a movie, that contains ratings — and based on that we're distilling features of the movie that describe it best.
+If this was about movies, the features could be that it’s a comedy or sci-fi or that it’s futuristic or embedded deeply in some ancient times.
+We’re essentially taking the original vector of a movie, that contains ratings — and based on that we’re distilling features of the movie that describe it best.
 Note that this is only a half-truth.
 We think about it this way just to have a way to explain why the approach works.
 In many cases we could have a hard time finding the actual real world aspects that those latent features follow.

 ### Factorizing the user × item matrix in practice

 A simple approach to find matrices `A` and `B` is to initialize them randomly first.
 Then by computing the dot product of each row and column having a known value in `C`, we can compute how much it differs from the known value.
 Because dot product is easily differentiable, we can use [gradient descend](https://en.wikipedia.org/wiki/Gradient_descent) to iteratively improve our matrices `A` and `B` until `AB` is close enough to `C` for our purposes.

-In this article, I'm going to use a freely available database of joke ratings, called “[Jester](http://eigentaste.berkeley.edu/dataset/)”.
+In this article, I’m going to use a freely available database of joke ratings, called “[Jester](http://eigentaste.berkeley.edu/dataset/)”.
 It contains data about ratings from 59132 users and 150 jokes.

 ### Coding the model with MXNet

-Let's first import some of the classes and functions we'll use later.
+Let’s first import some of the classes and functions we’ll use later.

 ```python
 from mxnet.gluon import Block, nn, Trainer